AFC-AI2C/summer-course/Version Control/Lesson 01 - Intro to Version Control/README.md

-# Lesson 01 - Intro to Version Control
+# Intro to Version Control

 This repository introduces the core concepts of **Version Control Systems (VCS)**, with a specific focus on **Git**, the industry-standard tool for tracking changes in source code during software development.